China’s Individual Income (IIT) Tax Reform 2019:

 If an expatriate leaves China for a period of more than 30 days consecutively, the full six-year period is interrupted and restarts from zero.

 It is possible to avoid the five-year rule by taking a single trip outside of the Chinese territory for a period longer than 30 days.

-Lives in China since 2012 January, stays in china for more than 183 days in one year for every year, 2017 is his sixth year, 2018 is his seventh year.
+Lives in China since 2012 January, stay in China for more than 183 days in one year for every year, 2017 is his sixth year, 2018 is his seventh year.
 Before 2018, he should leave China for more than 30 days.
-In this way, the calculation reset on 2017 (the sixth year), then in 2018, he will not pay the worldwide tax in China.
+In this way, the calculation reset in 2017 (the sixth year), then in 2018, he will not pay the worldwide tax in China.
 The calculation restarts from 2018.

 Foreign employee allowances and deductions

 The Ministry of Finance and State Administration of Taxation released on 2018-12-27 (effective from 2019-01-01) the Notice on Preferential Policy Convergence Problem after Modification of IIT Law.
 It stipulates the end of the foreign employee allowance on 2021-12-31.

 Until this date, it shall be a transition period where foreign employees can choose between the foreign employee allowance or the Special Additional Deductibles, it is to be noted that the decision cannot be changed during a tax year.

 The Special Additional Deductibles stipulated in the Article 6 of the New IIT Law have been clarified on 2018-12-13 (effective from 2019-01-01) by the State Council in the Circular of the State Council on Issuing the Interim Measures for Additional Special Deductions for Individual Income Tax.

 It is important to note the difference between the Special Deductions and Special Additional Deductibles.
 The Special Deduction are deductions on the employee part of the payment to social insurance and housing fund.
 The Special Additional Deductibles includes: